intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 ![](./../../images/java/access-control.jpg)

-You need to have a Grove* Shield connected to an Arduino*-compatible breakout board to plug all the Grove* devices into the Grove* Shield.
-Make sure the tiny VCC switch on the Grove* Shield is set to 5V.
+You need to have a Grove* Shield connected to an Arduino*-compatible breakout board to plug all the Grove devices into the Grove Shield.
+Make sure the tiny VCC switch on the Grove Shield is set to 5V.

-1. Plug one end of a Grove* cable into the Grove* PIR Motion Sensor, and then connect the other end to the D4 port on the Grove* Shield.
+1. Plug one end of a Grove cable into the Grove PIR Motion Sensor, and then connect the other end to the D4 port on the Grove Shield.

-2. Plug one end of a Grove* cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove* Shield.
+2. Plug one end of a Grove cable into the Grove RGB LCD, and connect the other end to any of the I2C ports on the Grove Shield.

-### Datastore server setup
+### Data store server setup

-Optionally, you can store the data generated by this sample program in a back-end database deployed using Microsoft* Azure*, IBM* Bluemix, or AWS, along with Node.js*, and a Redis* data store.
+Optionally, you can store the data generated by this sample program in a back-end database deployed using Microsoft Azure*, IBM* Bluemix, or AWS, along with Node.js*, and a Redis* data store.

 For information on how to set up your own cloud data server, go to: